parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 These are mostly advertising or content monetization platforms; companies like Weborama make money by selling information about you.
 When people say, "you're the product", it isn't just some analogy, it accurately reflecs the business propositions of such companies.

 What's surprising is that the bulk of the information transferred between LeMonde and you don't even concern the actual article.
-If you were to isolate the actual content—the words, images and video—and put it in an HTML file, it would weigh considerably less than 3.7MB and would make a lot fewer requests.
+If you were to isolate the actual content—the words, images and video—and put it in an HTML file, it would weigh considerably less than 3.1 MB and would make a lot fewer requests.

-If fact, I did just take and made three versions :
+If fact, I did just that and made three versions :

 - **[Version A](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle.html)**: With the original text (including comments, images and video
 - **[Version B](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle-noVideo.html)**: With the original text (including comments), images but no video